iramimorshed/humapitarian/README.md

 ## Credits
 For the tooltips, I used this tutorial as a guide: https://www.youtube.com/watch?v=e_jEquJo7y8&t=2424s&ab_channel=WEBCIFAR

-I did omit some things such as responsiveness and customzing the tooltips to my own style.
+I did omit some things such as responsiveness and customizing the tooltips to my own style.
 For the pulsing pins, I drew inspiration from the tutorial above, but primarily followed this website: https://www.florin-pop.com/blog/2019/03/css-pulse-effect/

 I also want to credit my two teammates, Kellie Chan and Samantha Wang, who I worked with to create the first version of Humapitarian in 2018 (*Link given upon request*).